-SCREEN: To be provided by Authors: Scan being acquired

 To have the Participant perform an auditory task, use an intercom system connected to their headphones to inform the Participant that [1] “Now we’re going to play a button-pressing game.
 You will hear the aliens say words and play music.
 Remember to press the button on the response pad whenever you hear the sound you are listening for.
 There will be 4 parts and each part will last about 5 minutes [2].”